-I have just completed my sixth year as Principal of Arkana College.
-As the Principal, I am overwhelmed with pride at the continued success of the College throughout the 2016 school year.
-We are now into our final year of our school improvement plan focusing further on reading, comprehension and writing.
-We have made numerous changes and we can proudly say that we have made leaps and bounds that we will endeavour to build upon in years to come.
+I have just completed my seventh year as Principal of Arkana College.
+As the Principal, I am overwhelmed with pride at the continued success of the College throughout the 2017 school year.
+We are now into our first year of our second school improvement plan focusing on Arabic, Quran and Islamic Studies.
+We have begun goal setting as a means of ensuring content is relevant and that the students reach milestones, term by term and then year by year.